funstory-ai/aifw/README.md

 High‑level architecture (overview):

+OneAIFW is built as a layered, cross‑platform stack around a single core library.
+The aifw core library is designed to compile both as a native library (for backend services and CLIs) and as a WASM module (for browsers and JS runtimes), with language bindings providing ergonomic APIs on top.

-- aifw core library (Zig + Rust): provides the masking/restoring pipelines and regex/NER span fusion; builds to native and WASM for browser use.
+- **Core engine: aifw core library (Zig + Rust)**
+  Cross‑platform engine that implements the masking/restoring pipelines and regex/NER span fusion.
+  It builds to:
+  - Native libraries for use from Python and other host languages.
+  - WASM (`wasm32-freestanding`) for use in browsers and JS environments.

+- **Language bindings**
-- aifw-js (`@oneaifw/aifw-js`): browser library that runs NER with Transformers.js, converts spans to byte offsets, calls the WASM core to mask/restore, and exposes a friendly API (including batch and language‑aware masking).
+  - **aifw-js (`@oneaifw/aifw-js`)**: JavaScript/TypeScript binding that runs NER with Transformers.js, converts spans to byte offsets, calls the WASM core to mask/restore, and exposes a high‑level API (including batch, language‑aware masking, and integration helpers for web apps and extensions).
-- Backends and apps: `py-origin` HTTP service/CLI, `apps/webapp` demo, and `browser_extension`.
+  - **aifw-py**: Python binding that loads the native core library and exposes a simple API (`mask_text`, `restore_text`, batch variants, and configuration) used by Python CLIs and HTTP services.

+- **Backends and apps**
+  - **Web demo (`apps/webapp`)**: Vite‑based frontend that talks to the core via `aifw-js`, demonstrating end‑to‑end masking/restoring flows entirely in the browser or against a backend service.
+  - **Browser extension (`browser_extension`)**: Example Chrome/Edge extension that injects OneAIFW into arbitrary pages to protect prompts before they are sent to LLM UIs.
+  - **Python services (`cli/python`)**: HTTP APIs and CLI wrappers built on top of `aifw-py`, suitable for running as local daemons or containerized services behind gateways.
+  - **Presidio based services (`py-origin`)**: HTTP APIs built on top of presidio library, suitable for running as local daemons or containerized services behind gateways.

+- **Production demo website**
+  The public demo at `https://oneaifw.com/` is built from this stack and uses the same core engine and bindings described above.

 ## Prerequisites

-- Zig 0.15.1
+- Zig 0.15.2
 - Rust toolchain (stable) + Cargo
   - `rustup target add wasm32-unknown-unknown`
-- llvm tools: llvm-ar
-  - Install llvm
-  - Or add symbol link from the LLVM that is required when installing using Zig
-      * In macOS: `ln -s $(brew --prefix llvm@20)/bin/llvm-ar /usr/local/bin/llvm-ar`
 - Node.js 18+ and pnpm 9+
   - Install pnpm: `npm i -g pnpm`
 - Python 3.10+ (for `py-origin` backend) and pip/venv